 - (1) New residential development is required to deliver a wide choice of homes to meet a range of accommodation needs as set out in the latest Strategic Housing Market Assessment.
-New development should provide a mix of housing tenures, types and sizes appropriate to the site size, characteristics and location. - (2) Development that results in the net loss of all-existing housing, including sites allocated for housing within the Local Plan will not be permitted.
-Development that results in the net loss of (C2 use class or C3 use class accommodation or traveller accommodation), including sites allocated for such use in the Local Plan, will not be permitted.
-Significant reductions from the approximate housing numbers or reductions from the specific traveller accommodation provision and housing uses as set out in the site allocations will be resisted. - (2a) All new residential development must conform to the nationally described space standards as set out by the Ministry of Housing, Communities and Local Government (MHCLG).
+New development should provide a mix of housing tenures, types and sizes appropriate to the site size, characteristics and location. - (2) Development that results in the net loss of existing housing (C2 use class or C3 use class accommodation or traveller accommodation) will not be permitted.
+Significant reductions from the approximate housing numbers or reductions from the specific traveller accommodation provision and housing uses as set out in the site allocations will be resisted. - (3) All new residential development must conform to the nationally described space standards as set out by the Ministry of Housing, Communities and Local Government (MHCLG).